 The Military Science Program is composed of a two-year Basic Course, a two-year Advanced Course, and a four-week Advanced summer program.
 Non-scholarship students enrolling in only freshman- and sophomore-level classes incur no obligation to serve in the military after graduation.

-Upon completion of the requirements for the baccalaureate or master's degree and military science training requirements, students are commissioned as second lieutenants.
+Upon completion of the requirements for the baccalaureate or master's degree and military science training requirements, students are commissioned as second lieutenants on Active Duty or in the Reserve Component.

 Four-year, three-year and two-year programs are offered.
-Each program includes the option for qualified students to benefit from a tuition and fees scholarship, as well as other financial benefits.
+Each program includes the option for qualified students to benefit from a full-tuition scholarship and other financial benefits.
+Incoming freshman scholarship winners may receive up to four years free room and board.

 The four-year program is divided into two portions, each consisting of four classes normally taken in sequence.
 The first is the Basic Course, which is usually completed during the freshman and sophomore years.
 The second portion of the four-year program is called the Advanced Course; it is normally completed during the junior and senior years.
 To enroll in the Advanced Course, students must: